Review score

 - Download from the Play Store and open the app.

-- No account needed for core use, though you can optionally sync encrypted bookmarks and passwords across devices.
+- No account is needed for core use, though you can optionally sync encrypted bookmarks and passwords across devices.

-Standout features I used and appreciated:
+Standout features I used and appreciated include:

 - Private search that never logs your queries or personalizes results based on history.